Alfie Evans parents 'heartbroken' as they say he has died

 The youngster was at the centre of a legal battle over his treatment that touched hearts around the world.

-The post on said: "Our baby boy grew his wings tonight at 2:30 am.
+The post on Facebook said: "Our baby boy grew his wings tonight at 2:30 am.
 We are heart broken.
 Thankyou everyone for all your support."

 Mr Evans, 21 and Ms James, 20, had fought to take their son to a foreign hospital for treatment for a degenerative medical condition, but lost a final court appeal on Wednesday.